dabeaz/sly/docs/sly.rst

         return [p.expr0] + p.expr1

 In this example, the ``{ COMMA expr }`` represents zero or more repetitions of a rule.
 The value of all symbols inside is now a list.
-So, ``p.expr`` is a list of all expressions matched.
+So, ``p.expr1`` is a list of all expressions matched.
+Note, when duplicate symbol names appear in a rule, they are distinguished by appending a numeric index as shown.

 Dealing With Ambiguous Grammars
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^